AlexV44/Smart-School/README.md

 To connect with Server go to the `RetrofitService` class in the `retrofit` package and change IPv4-address to yours.

 To login in the app use
-- email '///' and password '///' for USER ROLE.
+- email '///' and password '///' for USER role.
-- email '///' and password '///' for ELDER ROLE.
+- email '///' and password '///' for ELDER role.
-- email '///' and password '///' for TEACHER ROLE.
+- email '///' and password '///' for TEACHER role.
-- email '///' and password '///' for STAFF ROLE.
+- email '///' and password '///' for STAFF role.
-- email '///' and password '///' for DIRECTOR ROLE.
+- email '///' and password '///' for DIRECTOR role.

 # Development Environment
 The app is written entirely in Java and uses the Gradle build system.